 The Iraqi refugee crisis is the result of decades of conflict and violence in the region.
 In 2014, an escalation of violence surged when the Islamic State (ISIS) launched attacks in northern Iraq.
 As a result of the conflict, millions of families were forced to flee their homes and half of the country’s infrastructure was destroyed.

 Where are Iraqis fleeing to?

 More than 260,000 people have been forced to flee Iraq, while 3 million more have been displaced within the country.
-The majority of those who remain inside the country have settled in camps or informal settlements in urban areas of the Kurdistan Region of northern Iraq.
+The majority of those who remain inside the country have settled in refugee camps or informal settlements in urban areas of the Kurdistan Region of northern Iraq.
 There are also 280,000 refugees in Iraq from neighboring countries — the vast majority escaping violence and persecution in Syria.

 Although a significant number of internally displaced people (IDPs) returned to their homes in 2018, they continue to face significant challenges in terms of security, access to essential services and livelihoods.

 How are Iraqi children impacted by this crisis?